Avishka-Perera/ITKExplore/ReadMe.md

 1. _Filter Selection and Execution_: Determining the filters that need to be executed to minimize redundancy and reduce overall execution time.
 2. _Initialization and Memory Allocation_: Preparing filter output data objects and managing memory allocation for efficient data processing.
-3. _Data Processing Determination_: Assessing the amount of data processing required, accounting for memory constraints, and addressing kernel size effects.
+3. _Data Processing Determination_: Assessing the amount of data processing required, accounting for memory constraints, and addressing kernel-size effects.
 4. _Data Subdivision for Multi-Threading_: Dividing data into subpieces to facilitate multi-threading and enhance performance.
 5. _Dynamic Data Management_: Managing the release of output data and utilizing filter caches for optimized downstream processing.